Data on people’s ability in Welsh and how often they speak the language for July 2022 to June 2023.

 This is not the latest release in the series: Welsh language data from the Annual Population Survey

-- For the year ending 30 June 2022, the Annual Population Survey reported that 29.7% of people aged three or older were able to speak Welsh.
-This figure equates to around 899,500 people.
+- For the year ending 30 June 2023, the Annual Population Survey estimated that 29.2% of people aged three or older were able to speak Welsh.
+This figure equates to around 889,700 people.

-- The highest percentages of Welsh speakers can be found in Gwynedd (76.3%) and the Isle of Anglesey (62.1%).
+- The highest estimated percentages of Welsh speakers can be found in Gwynedd (75.4%) and the Isle of Anglesey (64.4%).

 The Annual Population Survey (APS) is a UK-wide survey conducted by the Office for National Statistics (ONS).
 The APS, which began in 2004, is compiled from interviews for the Labour Force Survey (LFS).
 Details about how the survey is developed and carried out can be found on the Office for National Statistics website.

 The APS results should not be compared with census results, nor used to measure progress towards the Welsh Government target of a million Welsh speakers by 2050.
-The Welsh language strategy, Cymraeg 2050, clearly states that this target was based on census data and that progress towards this target will be monitored using future census data.
-The Office for National Statistics has updated its release calendar (Office for National Statistics) with provisional publication dates for Census 2021 topic summaries.
-The provisional publication date for the Welsh language topic summary (Office for National Statistics) is Tuesday 6 December 2022.
+The Welsh language strategy, Cymraeg 2050, clearly states that this target was based on census data and that progress towards this target will be monitored using census of population data.

 Changes to the survey